How to Identify Your Hosting Provider

 example.com) in the Search text box, and then click Search.
 A new page will appear.Note:

 - If you do not know your domain name, search your billing records.
 If you see a Site not registered message, you either have not registered the domain, or the domain is not hosted anywhere.
 If you receive that result, use WHOis.net to check whether the domain is registered.

 - You can search for any domain, regardless of whether you own that domain.

 - Identify your hosting provider.
 The list of hosting information should include the following information:

 - Hosted by — The name of the hosting provider.
 This link might not point directly to the hosting company’s website.
 Use your favorite search engine to search for the company website.

 - Country — The website’s country of origin.

-WHOIS — A link to access domain registration information.
-While website owners often use their hosting companies to register domains, it is also possible to register domains through a separate company from the company that hosts the website.
+- WHOIS — A link to access domain registration information.
+Most website owners often use their hosting companies to register domains.
+However, it is also possible to register domains through a separate company from the company that hosts the website.